darthcav/hfs/RELEASING.md

 After the tag is pushed, GitHub Actions will automatically:
 - Build release artifacts
-- Create a GitHub release with the artifacts
+- Create a [GitHub Release](https://github.com/HeliosSoftware/hfs/releases) with the artifacts